Current Students MENU

 How to Get a Parking Permit:

-Please stop by the Parking and ID office located in 117 Ferrell Hall to purchase a parking permit.
-A current state vehicle registration must be presented to receive a parking permit.
+Please complete the online form below and stop by the Office of Student Accounts located in 117 Ferrell Hall to collect a parking permit.
+A current state vehicle registration must be attached online to receive a parking permit.
 No exceptions.

 Where to Park: